thankscitizen/opentdf/quickstart/README.md

 ![Keycloak login screen, displaying an empty form for the 'TDF' identity realm](static/keycloak-login-empty.png)

-Log in using the credentials generated with the bootstray script, or using [the manual script below](#configuring-user-permissions-with-abacus).
+Log in using the credentials generated with the bootstrap script, or using [the manual script below](#configuring-user-permissions-with-abacus).
 These are currently "user1" and the password is "password".

 ![Keycloak login screen, filled with a user login credentials](static/keycloak-login-filled-user1.png)